UnitedFederationOfGaming/Eldewrito-NagiosPlugin/README.md

 To execute the plugin, you need to know the IP address and query port of your Eldewrito server.
 The default query port is 11775.

+If you would like some specific details about how to set this up with LibreNMS to graph your player counts, check out <a href="https://binaryimpulse.com/2018/12/monitoring-graphing-eldewrito-server-statistics-in-librenms/">this blog post</a> which we've created about the topic.

 Command Usage:

 `check_eldewrito -H $ip $port`